TanvirJahan001/multi-step-form/README.md

 # Multi-Step Form with Dark Mode

 ## 📋 Overview

-A modern, responsive multi-step form application built with Next.js and Tailwind CSS.
+A modern, responsive multi-step form application built with Next.js 15 and Tailwind CSS 4.
 This application guides users through a sequential form submission process, breaking down complex forms into manageable steps with validation at each stage.
-It features a beautiful UI with a fully functional dark mode toggle.
+It features a beautiful UI with a fully functional dark mode toggle that respects user preferences.

 ## ✨ Features

 ### Core Features
-- **🔄 Multi-step Navigation**: Intuitive step-by-step form progression with progress indicator
+- **🔄 Multi-step Navigation**: Intuitive step-by-step form progression with visual progress indicator
-- **✅ Form Validation**: Real-time validation using Zod schema validation
+- **✅ Form Validation**: Real-time validation using React Hook Form
 - **📱 Responsive Design**: Mobile-first approach with Tailwind CSS
 - **🌓 Dark Mode**: Toggle between light and dark themes with persistent user preference
 - **♿ Accessibility**: ARIA-compliant form controls and keyboard navigation